Hazegard/Goauld-doc/content/en/03-server/02-deployment.md

 # Email used when generating Let's Encrypt certificates.
 letsencrypt-mail: mail@example.com

 # Enable QUIC protocol support.
+Requires tls to also be enabled.
 quic: true

 # Enable DNS server for SSH-over-DNS connections.
 dns: true

 # Disable database usage.
-# Note: despite the field name/comment, this is the *enabled* (on-disk) state.
-# See server/database for the actual flag that disables on-disk persistence.
-db: false
+no-db: false

 # Path or filename of the database to use.
 db-file-name: Goauld.db

-# List of IP addresses allowed to access the /manage/ endpoint.
+# List of IP addresses allowed to access the /admin/ and /manage/ endpoints, SSH password authentication, and SSH local port forwarding.
-# Note: only exact IP addresses are matched; CIDR ranges (e.g. "0.0.0.0/32") are
-# accepted by the parser but are NOT expanded/enforced as ranges at request time
-# (see server/access_control#ip-allowlisting).
+# Individual IPs and CIDR ranges are both supported, and this list is fail-closed:
+# an empty list denies everyone, on all access paths (see 03-server/03-access_control#ip-allowlisting).
 allowed-ips:
 - 127.0.0.1
-- 192.168.1.1
+- 192.168.1.0/24

 # Access token required for the /manage/ API endpoint.
 access-token:
-- TODO_TOKEN
+- EXAMPLE_TOKEN

 # Admin token required for the /admin/ API endpoint.
 admin-token:
-- TODO_TOKEN
+- EXAMPLE_TOKEN

 # HTTP Basic Auth credentials required to access the binaries endpoint.
 binaries-basic-auth: username:password